 As for Outside Directors and Audit & Supervisory Board Members, remuneration is limited to the basic remuneration, which is a fixed amount, paid each month.

-The total amount of basic remuneration and stock-type compensation stock option plan for Directors is within the limit of the remuneration amount approved by the general meeting of shareholders.
-As for Directors' bonuses, the payment is fixed following approval of the submitted proposal at the Ordinary General Meeting of Shareholders.
+The total amount of Directors’ basic remuneration and stock-type compensation stock options is within the total remuneration (upper limit) that is approved by the shareholders’ meeting.
+As for the bonus for Directors, the payment is fixed provided that the proposal about such payment submitted at the ordinary general meeting of shareholders is approved.

-For sustainable growth and to help improve corporate value over a mid- to long-term perspective, Canon Inc. has constructive dialogue with shareholders through an ordinary general meeting of shareholders, corporate strategy conferences, financial results conferences, and interviews with major institutional investors.
+For sustainable growth and to help improve corporate value over a medium- to long-term perspective, Canon Inc. has constructive dialogue with shareholders through an Ordinary General Meeting of Shareholders, corporate strategy conferences, financial results conferences, and interviews with major institutional investors.

-Finance & accounting (Investor Relations (IR)), legal affairs, corporate communications are responsible for working together and promoting dialogue.
+Investor Relations (IR), sustainability, and legal divisions, are responsible for working together and promoting dialogue.
 The Executive Vice President & CFO oversees the entire structure to promote dialogue.

 For analysts and institutional investors, the CEO hosts a corporate strategy conference at the beginning of the year.
 Other than this, the CFO hosts quarterly financial results conferences.
-For individual investors, conferences are held when appropriate and on Canon's website, specific pages containing information about corporate strategy, financial results, and financial data etc. have been set up using descriptions that are easy to understand.
+For individual investors, on Canon Inc.’s website, specific pages containing information about corporate strategy, financial results, and financial data etc. have been set up using descriptions that are easy to understand.

-Additionally, Canon Inc. works for dialogue with domestic and overseas analysts and institutional investors, arranging interview opportunities appropriately.
+Additionally, Canon Inc. provides opportunities to meet with executive officers, Outside Directors, Audit & Supervisory Board Members etc., as necessary, to engage in dialogue with analysts and institutional investors in Japan and overseas.
 For detail, see “An Overview of Corporate Governance at Canon Inc.”

-As for the opinions or demands that are obtained through dialogue with shareholders, accordingly, the department in charge reports to the CFO and the CFO will report important ones to the CEO or the Board of Directors.
+As for the opinions or demands that are obtained through dialogue with shareholders, accordingly, the department in charge reports to the CFO and the CFO reports important ones to the CEO or the Board of Directors.